 It is important for DHU to have a complete picture, as this information assists staff involved in your care to deliver and provide improved care, deliver appropriate treatment and care plans, to meet your needs.

-Information is collected in a number of ways, via your healthcare professional, referral details from your GP or directly given by you.
+Information is collected in a number of ways, via your healthcare professional, referral details from your GP or directly given by you including but not limited to the following,

 This information may be recorded in writing (i.e. in your medical notes), or electronically on a computer, or a mixture of both.